Helping Your Children in Divorce

 Fourth, do not be afraid to seek professional help.
 There are many counselors and therapists available who specialize in processing the feelings surrounding divorce.
 You may decide to seek individual counseling for yourself or your children, or maybe seek family counseling for all of you together.
 Regardless of your choice, therapy can help everyone come to grips with the “new normal” and process unfamiliar and negative emotions.

 Children need the help and support of their parents to make it through the divorce process.
-We have helped many parents with this process relative to their children.
+We many parents with this process relative to their children.
 If you have questions about your order, contact us today at (732) 529-6937.
 We will talk to you about your custody order and your child.
-Please also check out our YouTube channel for other FAQs about divorce topics like this one.
+Please also check out our for other FAQs about divorce topics like this one.